NCAR/CAM/doc/source/users_guide/input-datasets.rst

 Emissions
 =========

-All CAM, CAM-chem and WACCM configurations require surface emissions and, in most cases, external forcings (vertically distributed emissions).
+All CAM, CAM-chem, CESM-GC, and WACCM configurations require surface emissions and, in most cases, external forcings (vertically distributed emissions).
 In the standard compsets all biomass burning emissions are at the surface.
 Anthropogenic emissions are mostly released at the surface, but some